jaybhai2/data-engineering-faq/README.md

 ### 14) what are the biggest challent in you previou project, and how you solve?
 ### 15) what are you hoping to Develop in your next project?
 ### 16) arvo and parquet,
+### 17) what are some of the complex sql/transformation you written?

 # Linux